commercetools/ui-kit/README.md

 ## Ownership

-The UIKit is owned **by all developers** working on the MC, meaning that there isn't a single person or a single team responsible for it.
+The UIKit is owned **by all developers and developers** working on the MC, meaning that there it not a single person or a single team responsible for it.

-There might be some assigned person(s) driving its development but eventually decisions are made together (see Contributing section below).
+There might be some assigned person(s) driving and coordinating its development but eventually decisions are made together (see Contributing section below).

 This implies that everyone should and is welcomed to contribute to it, just like an OSS library.